 - If you have charged your battery to 100%, regen may be temporarily limited because there is no place for the generated electricity to go.
 The result is the car the car may not slow down as quickly you you might expect.
 Check your owners manual to see how it notify you of limited regen.
 On newer Teslas, a dashed line will appear on the energy bar.
 On older Teslas, limited regent will be indicated in the energy app.

 - On cold mornings, regeneration may also be temporarily limited until the battery pack has had a chance to warm up.
-Again, a dashed line will show up on the energy app to indicate limited regen in the same manner as listed above.
+The car will indicate limited regen in the same manner as listed above.

 - If you are driving in snowy, slippery road conditions, some owners find temporarily setting regen to low gives them more predictable handling (if the car offers the option)

 Even if you are not usually a lead foot, it is fun to occasionally let the car run free.
 There are a couple of things to bear in mind:

-- You may not fully appreciate how quickly you can get going and the electric drive lacks the usual cues, so be care you don’t end up testing the understand of your local police. :).
-Early on there were a few times early on when I went to blip the accelerator to ease past someone and found myself slingshotting past them instead.
+- You may not fully appreciate how quickly you can get going and the electric drive lacks the usual cues, so be careful you don’t end up testing the understand of your local police. :).
+There were a few times early on when I went to blip the accelerator to ease past someone and found myself slingshotting past them instead.

 - Between the jackrabbit acceleration and the regeneration you can actually kinda make your passengers seasick, so practice transitioning smoothly from speeding up to slowing down.
-Outside of happier passengers, this will help you improve you overall deriving efficiency and range.
+Outside of happier passengers, this will help you improve you overall driving efficiency and range.
 You can use the energy app as a visual reminder of this.

 Charging can seem daunting because its new and different and electricity can certainly seem a bit scary.
 But, as you will see, it will quickly become second nature.